kisanms/Live_Tracker/README.md

    - Experiment in a new ui for camera with gps images and states.

 - **Feb 21**
-   - camera captured image error 107648 size error in firebase , may be server error
+   - camera captured image error 107648 size error in firebase , may be server error.
+   - Tried new dependencies RN(manipulator,shot)

 ## 🎉 Features Implementation
 ### Admin Dashboard